 Dr. Reynolds’ bibliography contains more than 680 publications in peer-reviewed journals that he has written over the past four decades.
 Cumulatively, Dr. Reynolds’ work has been cited over 36,000 times, generating an H-index of 79 according to the Web of Science (July 2015).
 Assuming the role of Editor-in-Chief of American Journal of Geriatric Psychiatry in 2016, Dr. Reynolds also has served on the editorial board of the American Journal of Psychiatry and JAMA Psychiatry.
 He has published his work in the New England Journal of Medicine, JAMA, The Lancet, the British Medical Journal, the American Journal of Psychiatry, and the Archives of General Psychiatry.

-Dr. Reynolds graduated magna cum laude from the University of Virginia before earning his medical degree from Yale University School of Medicine in 1973.
-He then completed a straight medical internship at the Royal Victoria Hospital and Montreal Neurological Hospital and continued on to post-graduate work in adult and geriatric psychiatry, sleep disorders and clinical electroencephalography at the Western Psychiatric Institute and Clinic.
+Dr. Reynolds graduated magna cum laude in philosophy from the University of Virginia before earning his medical degree from Yale University School of Medicine in 1973.
+He is board-certified in psychiatry with added qualifications in geriatric psychiatry.